redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE_NEW.md

 You may be logged into the cluster as user `kubeadmin` which is an automatically generated temporary user that should not be used as a best practice.
 See 06_APPENDIX.md for more details on best practices and patching if needed.

 For this procedure, we are using HTpasswd as the Identity Provider (IdP).
+HTPasswd updates the files that store usernames and password for authentication of HTTP users.
 RHOAI uses the same IdP as Red Hat OpenShift Container Platform, such as: [htpasswd, keystone, LDAP, basic-authentication, request-header, GitHub, GitLab, Google, OpenID Connect](https://docs.redhat.com/en/documentation/openshift_container_platform/4.15/html/authentication_and_authorization/understanding-identity-provider#supported-identity-providers).

 Create an htpasswd file to store the user and password information